 Knowing nothing of our relationship, you’re probably wondering why you should care whether or not I posted something to social media, why it made my sister so happy, and what the heck was the collection of pictures.

 Eight years ago, while still just engaged to my husband, I left my job as a Manager of Recruiting for the University of South Florida and opened up a bridal boutique.

 I put my all into that store.

 I knew every detail about every bride who walked through my door or called for an appointment.
-I pored over the smallest details of the bookkeeping.
+I pored over the smallest details of the bookkeeping and when it became too much, I spent hours researching the best accounting software (I would say it comes down to freshbooks vs quickbooks, by the way) to replace me.
 I memorized every dress, shoe, and accessory in the showroom.
 I swept the floors, dusted the shelves, took out the trash, and scrubbed the toilets.

 I secretly cried in the storage room when customers were mean.

 I toasted myself with champagne when there was reason to celebrate.
 I did it all.
 I felt passionate, driven, and fulfilled.

 Then, I had an actual, human baby.